felisbertotati/Semantic-HTML/README.md

 # Semantic-HTML
 ## Description
 This is my first project in the bootcamp.
-It consists on making the codebase acessible and follows the standards.
-I had to implemente:
+It consists of making the codebase acessible and follows the standards.
+I had to implement:
-  * Semantc Html elements;
+  * Semantic Html elements;
   * Logical structure independent of styling and positioning;
   * Add accessible alt attibutes in images and icons;
   * Scruture CSS;
-  * Deploy applivcation at live URL.
+  * Deploy application.

 ## Preview